Transient Stability of Droop-Controlled Inverter Networks with Operating Constraints: Introduction

 \section{Introduction}

 Transient stability is a power systems problem of both practical importance and theoretical interest.
 The goal of transient stability analysis is to determine whether or not the system will return to a stable, frequency-synchronized operating point after a large disturbance.
 Transients are difficult to analyze: the governing differential equations are nonlinear, and linearization techniques are not useful for large-scale disturbances.
-Therefore, system operators typically rely on numerical simulation \cite[Chapter 9.3]{LLG:12} to study system behavior following an interesting disturbance.
-Of course, simulation has several drawbacks: it is computationally expensive, accumulates numerical errors, considers only a single trajectory at a time---and is not very intellectually satisfying.
+Therefore, system operators typically rely on numerical simulation \cite[Chapter 9.3]{LLG:12} to study system behavior.
+Simulation is an effective tool for analyzing individual disturbance scenarios, but it has limitations.
+Simulating a comprehensive set of disturbances is computationally expensive, and it does not establish rigorous guarantees.

-Direct methods of transient stability analysis resolve these drawbacks by establishing theoretical guarantees on transient behavior.
+\textit{Direct methods} of transient stability analysis address these limitations by establishing theoretical guarantees on transient behavior.
+Direct methods are not a substitute for simulation in real-world power system operation, since they rely on low-order, theoretically-tractable models.
+Instead, they provide significant theoretical insight into these simplified systems.
 Classical works on using Lyapunov-like methods to study transient stability include \cite{TA-RP-SV:79,PV-FFW-RLC:85,HDC-CCC-GC:95}.
 More recently, \cite{TLV-KT:16,TLV-KT:17} used set-theoretic control techniques to establish regions of attraction for the coupled swing equations.
 Direct methods are highly model-specific and provide conservative guarantees, so this topic is still the subject of active research.

 Historically, the literature on direct methods has focused on networks of high-inertia synchronous generators.
 But the rise of distributed energy resources has sparked a growing interest in the stability of low-inertia inverter networks, particularly microgrids.
 Inertia is both a blessing and a curse from a control perspective---the same inertia that makes the system robust to disturbances also makes the system respond sluggishly to control inputs.
 A suitable fast-acting controller can make a low-inertia inverter network highly robust.
 Two broad classes of inverter controllers have emerged to exploit this low inertia: \textit{grid-following} controllers, in which the inverter acts as a current source to track the local voltage signal; and \textit{grid-forming} controllers, in which the inverter acts as a voltage source to stabilize voltage frequencies throughout the network.
 Both of these frameworks involve new models and require fresh approaches to direct transient stability analysis.